 #6: Our in house review process.
-All of our inspectors complete their inspection report then send it to the company owner for review.
-All of our reports are thoroughly reviewed to ensure there are no errors or things missed.
+All of our inspectors complete their inspection report someone from our team, either the company owner or one of the other inspectors, will take the time to go through the entire report and look at all the pictures for accuracy and clarity.
 This allows us to ensure we deliver an accurate and detailed report every time.

 #8: Our Create Request List (CRL) Feature.
 HomeKey gives you and your agent the ability to use the inspection report to easily create a Repair Request List for your Home Inspection Contingency Removal Addendum (HICRA) or make a Project List.
 After creating the Repair/Request List, it can be simply added as an attachment to your agent’s standard form that they already use.

 #9: Our Satisfaction Guarantee*.
 Simply attend your home inspection and if, for any reason, you are not satisfied with the quality of the home inspection service, tell us before receiving your report and we will either make it right, or you don’t pay the inspection fee. *View terms and conditions here.